Teaching Social Skills

 -discuss when the behavior could be used

--role play it (at least two different scenarios with right & wrong behaviors shown).
+-role play it (at least two different scenarios with right & wrong behaviors being demonstrated).

 -from oneself